-Presenter: O. Ray Angle, Assistant Vice President, Career & Professional Development, Gonzaga University
+Presenter: Ray Angle, Asst.
+Vice President of Career and Professional Development, Gonzaga University

 Practitioner consideration and understanding of myriad ethical and legal issues is vital for successful career center management, particularly in policy development and implementation.
 This session will consider key ethical issues in professional practices and related NACE resource and case studies will be presented for policy development exercises.

 Presenter: Samuel Ratcliffe, Ph.D., Director, Career Services, Virginia Military Institute

 Successfully marketing your career center involves an integrated communications and marketing plan along with cohesive brand messaging and innovative approaches.
 This participatory session reviews the required fundamentals for launching a long-term approach to your strategic communications and marketing efforts.

 Presenter: Evangeline Kubu, Director of Career Services, Princeton University

 In today’s rapidly changing environment, personal and professional success depends on the collective capacity to understand how to build on the best of who we are, imagining who we can be, and creating who we will become.
 Participants will be introduced to a method of positive planning that is rooted in a process of self discovery and appreciative inquiry.

 This session will give participants an opportunity to build on what was learned during the week by spending time reflecting on how it impacts them personally.
 The participants will be asked to focus on questions that will guide them toward taking care of their own personal development to successfully continue to grow professionally.